spiral/docs/http/filters.md

 ```

 ## Getting request fields
-If you don't want to populate any entity you can get access to request fields directly using magic getter or `getFields` method.
+If you don't want to populate any entity you can get access to request fields directly using magic getters or `getFields` method.

 ```php
 public function doSomething(SomeRequest $request)